TULiberalArts/Psychology/pages/undergradaute.md

 During the fifth year, +1 students will complete 23 graduate credits, including courses in research methods, statistics, ethics, topical seminars, a professional development seminar series and master’s project research.

 ### Admission Requirements
 - Psychology GPA 3.67
 - Overall GPA 3.67
 - Academic writing sample demonstrating proficiency in academic writing appropriate for the master’s level of study
 - A mentorship agreement from the faculty sponsor list (see below)

 ### Applications

-- Applications are due March 1.
+- Applications are due March 1. **Please note that the deadline to apply to the Psychology +1 Master’s Program has been extended to April 1.**

 ### Student Application Materials
 Assemble and submit the following materials as email attachments to [psychplus1.apply@temple.edu](mailto:psychplus1.apply@temple.edu).
 All materials must be submitted in a single email.